-The mattress for the bed/couch is a three-layer queen-sized foam mattress that I bought on Amazon (Note: this is an affiliate link).
+The mattress for the bed/couch is a three-layer queen-sized foam mattress that I bought on Amazon.
 The bottom layer is a standard foam and has two densities of memory foam on top.
-I spent around $150 for the mattress.

 We let the mattress “rest” for a few days, as instructed, before cutting it.
 It is very easy to cut foam with an electric knife.
 I was surprised that it didn’t make a mess all over the floor.
 It was a very clean process.